RoyalRoy1205/BSE_Template_Portfolio_Roy/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/k1KhI1mOdOQ?si=B7LtHXkaXxVYLH_G" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 My first Milestone was to finish building the chassis of the car, and make sure the car is able to move when code is pre-loaded on it.
 The car chassis was built, and a simple code was made in arduino, simply just telling the motors to move counter-clockwise or vise versa.
 Because this is my first ever project, there were many issues with wiring, and simple code issues.
 I have never used Arduino (the coding software), or wired such things before, so those were my main issue.
 The next mlestone will be workig towards getting base project done by implementing the use of the bluetooth modules and working the accelerometer.

-# Schematics
-Here's where you'll put images of your schematics.
-[Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.

 # Code for Uno: